 Ferries to Donoussa depart three times a week from the port of Piraeus in Athens, with other island stops in between.
 You can also hop to Donoussa from Naxos or Amorgos, as there is daily connection with local ferry between these three islands.

-In Cyclades, close to the famous Santorini, lies Anafi island.
-Anafi is small, but offers many amazing tranquil beaches and clear blue waters.
-This pure island is a heaven for trekkers, free campers and nudists, as there are a lot of trekking routes and most of the beaches are secluded, accessible only by foot.
+In the Cyclades, close to the famous Santorini, lies Anafi island.
+Anafi is small but offers many amazing tranquil beaches and clear blue waters.
+This pure island is a heaven for trekkers, free campers, and nudists, as there are a lot of trekking routes and most of the beaches are secluded, accessible only by foot.

 At a short walking distance from the port, there is the beautiful Kleisidi beach.
 Tourists can enjoy a panoramic view of the island and the Aegean Sea from the only village, Chora, and the monastery of Zoodochos Pighi, following the trekking route that passes across most of the island.